Feynman checkerboard: Extensions

 Further extensions of the original 2-dimensional spacetime model include features such as improved summation rules and generalized lattices.
-There has been no consensus on an optimal extension of the chessboard model to a fully four-dimensional space-time.
+There has been no consensus on an optimal extension of the chessboard model to a fully four-dimensional spacetime.
 Two distinct classes of extensions exist, those working with a fixed underlying lattice and those that embed the two-dimensional case in higher dimension.
 The advantage of the former is that the sum-over-paths is closer to the non-relativistic case, however the simple picture of a single directionally independent speed of light is lost.
 In the latter extensions the fixed-speed property is maintained at the expense of variable directions at each step.